Title: How to read clinical journals: Why to read them and how to start reading them critically

-Okay, yes it’s probably the easiest and most common sense thing to do.
-Just easing you in first, okay?
-Sackett even says to go to the hockey rink if the title doesn’t spark interest or relevance for you!
+Okay, yes it’s literally the easiest and most common sense thing to do.
+Just easing you in here.
+Sackett even suggests to “go to the hockey rink” if the title doesn’t spark interest or relevance for you!
 So cross this off your To-Do list, pat yourself on the back for coming this far, and keep moving along!

 2. Review the list of authors

 This one I’m personally a fan of and try to go a step further by skimming over the references provided (ya know, that tiny font list at the end you might sometimes choose not to waste ink to print?🤭🤐).
 Doing so can give you even more related information that you may actually need to know to understand the current article (and usually gives me more to read for YOU guys!).